mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 > Now what is happening, in my opinion, is that we ended up in a situation where we overload both the server and the client.
 The server goes into a flow control mode which does not allow the client to empty its buffer and therefore any new channel creation is blocked until the cache is cleared.
 As there is a timeout on the channel creation, eventually the shit hit the fan.
 >

-We naively thought that using good old👵 [`ThreadLocal<'T>`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadlocal-1) was the simplest and easiest way to go to keep this one `IModel` instance per thread.
+We naively thought that using the good old👵 [`ThreadLocal<'T>`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadlocal-1) was the simplest and easiest way to go to keep this one `IModel` instance per thread.

-But we kept investigating🔬 to tackle this `IModel` issue in a concurrent context, and found a few articles (two of the links below were written by [Mike Hadlow](https://twitter.com/mikehadlow), the author of the [EasyNetQ](https://easynetq.com) library):
+Anyhoo, we kept investigating🔬 to tackle this `IModel` issue in a concurrent context, and found a few articles (two of the links below were written by [Mike Hadlow](https://twitter.com/mikehadlow), the author of the [EasyNetQ](https://easynetq.com) library):

 - [Very high latency for GC when using (loads of) `ThreadLocal`](https://github.com/dotnet/runtime/issues/2382)
 - [EasyNetQ: A Breaking Change, `IPublishChannel`](https://dzone.com/articles/easynetq-breaking-change)